bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](site-key5.png)

 Step2 : At the bottom of the page is your Site Key.
-Copy that site key.
+Copy that site-id.

 Step 3: Go to your sellecious.com account > dashboard > subscription.
 In premium subscription, you'll see the license you have purchased.

+Step 4: Paste your site-id in to the site-id field and save.
 ![](site-key4.png)

 The license is upgraded from free to premium.